jodavaho/kda-tools/README.md

 Then, you'll have to use the tools this package provides:

 -  `kda-summary` will summarize your K, D, and A values (and the usual KDA metric) over the entire journal.
--  `kda-compare` the alpha (unstable, unreliable) version of some multi-variate hyothesis tests that will tell you if you're doing significantly differently with different loadouts.
+-  `kda-compare` will run will look at the whole dataset and tell you if you're doing significantly differently with different loadouts.
+-  `kda-explore` will allow *you* to look at the conditional distributions *of anything* with and without *anything else*.

 # Basics